-Brought on in 2014 to build the Co-Works program from the ground up, David serves as Director and leads the development of cross-departmental courses and interdisciplinary resources for making research at RISD.
+Brought on in 2014 to build Co-Works from the ground up, David serves as Director and leads the development of cross-departmental courses and interdisciplinary resources for making research at RISD.

 David’s eclectic professional and pedagogical background supports an art practice devoted to cultivating biological, digital, and social systems as vehicles for personal catharsis, intersectional discourse, and social justice community organizing.
-A member of the international art collective Biome Arts, David’s work and collaborations have been featured in Wired, Smithsonian, The Boston Globe, The New York Times, and Art in America.
+A member of the art collective Biome Arts, David’s work and collaborations have been featured in Wired, Smithsonian, The Boston Globe, The New York Times, and Art in America.
 As an extension of his art practice, David has also been a curator for interdisciplinary and social justice aligned exhibitions at Brown University and the Los Angeles Museum of Tolerance; most recently, he has co-curated Biodesign: From Inspiration to Integration exhibited at RISD and ReShape: Mutating Systems, Bodies & Perspectives at MU Gallery in Eindhoven.